circus-tent/chaussette/README.rst

     $ chaussette --fd 12 myapp

-Chaussette is a dead-simple runner and does not come with any fancy processes or threads managment system.
+Chaussette is a dead-simple runner and does not come with any fancy processes or threads management system.

 The typical use case is to run Chaussette workers in `Circus <http://circus.io>`_, which takes care of the sockets and spawn Chaussette workers.